Latest News (8)

-The City of St. Joseph is seeking a Utility Billing Specialist in the Finance Department.Read more ...
+The City of St. Joseph is seeking qualified applicants for the position for Economic Development and Communications Director.Read more ...

 To read all the latest news, click here.

 The Utility Billing Department is responsible for all inquiries regarding utility billing for the City of St. Joseph and the surrounding townships which make up the Southwest Michigan Regional Sanitary Sewer and Water Authority.
 As part of the City Finance Office, the Utility Billing Department is located on the first floor of City Hall and is open daily; Monday through Friday from 8:00 a.m. until 5:00 p.m.
 To report an after-hours emergency for water or sewer, please call the Berrien County Dispatch at 269-926-2538.

 The Utility Billing Department bills quarterly according to the following schedule:

 • St. Joseph City - January, April, July and October

 • Royalton Township - January, April, July and October

 • St. Joseph Charter Township – February, May, August and November

 • Lincoln Charter Township – March, June, September and December

 Customers should expect to receive a quarterly bill on the first day of the month; these bills are due three weeks later on the 21st of the month.
 Click here for detailed billing schedule.
 A 10% penalty is assessed on the current water and sewer charges for bills paid after the due date.